Undergraduate study

 7. Apply for accommodation

-If you have chosen Essex as your firm or insurance choice, applications for accommodation for October 2025 are open.
-With a variety of room designs to suit different budgets and needs, we’ve got the perfect place for you to call home.
+If you have chosen Essex as your firm or insurance choice, you can apply for your campus accommodation from 13 January 2026.
+With a variety of accommodation options to suit different budgets and needs, we’ve got the perfect place for you to call home.
 At Essex your rent includes your energy bills, internet access, 24/7 security, wellbeing support and even gym membership – meaning you can keep an eye on your budget whilst making the most of our campus facilities.

 8. Organise your finances